Table of Contents[Hide][Show]

 Many body systems and hormones cannot regulate and detox until we deal with chronic stress.
 With all of the many stresses in our lives, it can be a huge factor in dis-ease.
 Successfully managing stress takes practice and persistence.
 These 3 easy steps will go a long way:

-- Awareness Recognizing that you are having repetitive or negative thoughts is first step to stop them in their tracks.
+- Awareness: Recognizing that you are having repetitive or negative thoughts is first step to stop them in their tracks.
 Are you ruminating on something that you will not let go?

-- Allow the thought to speak to you.
+- Openness: Allow the thought to speak to you.
 Be a detective for a moment.
 Is there something in your life you need to change?
 Emotions are a signpost for what you need to attend to.

-- Transform An easy way to detox that situation is to bring in gratitude.
+- Gratitude: An easy way to detox that situation is to bring in gratitude.
 Think of a person, an accomplishment or even progress in an area of your life that you are grateful for.
 Take a moment and allow the feeling of gratitude to fill your heart and permeate to all of your cells.
 If you are truly allowing gratitude, you can transform your thoughts and get back into a parasympathetic state.

 More Quick Detox Tips